NickBurness/Euler100/README.md

 ### Who am I?

 I'm [Nick](https://www.twitter.com/@cleanCodeNick).
 I'll be completing each of these challenges using C#.
 I claim to be no expert in either computer programming or maths.
-Infact a case could be made that, at the moment of writing this, rubbish at both.
-I intend on working through this at a steady pace.
+Infact a case could be made that, at the moment of writing this, i'm really pretty bad at both.
+I intend on working through this series of challenges at a nice, steady pace.

 Below I will list each completed challenge, it's code & a detail marking my completion date.

 ### What is Project Euler?